 National Aerospace Forecast Operations (Airports with ATCT) - This model applies the National Aerospace Forecast FY2021-2041 "Total Combined Aircraft Operations at Airports with FAA and Contract Traffic Control Service" forecast 2021-2041 growth rates for all aircraft categories to the Airport's baseline operation counts and projects out 20 years.
+This model assumes that airport operations will grow at a rate similar to forecast population growth within its primary service area.
 Resulting operations by aircraft type were summed to get total operations for each year in the forecast.
 Aircraft categories were combined into Local and Itinerant totals based on the splits from baseline.
 The model assumes that the Airport operations will mirror national trends.
 The model results in an average annual growth rate of 0.8%.